cdapio/cdap/cdap-docs/faqs/source/cdap.rst

 :ref:`verification step <admin-manual-verification>` or did not startup, check:

-- Look in the CDAP logs for error messages (located either in ``/var/log/cdap`` for Distributed CDAP or ``$CDAP_HOME/logs`` for CDAP Local Sandbox)
+- Look in the CDAP logs for error messages (located either in ``/var/log/cdap`` for Distributed CDAP or ``$CDAP_HOME/logs`` for CDAP Sandbox)
 - If you see an error such as::

-    ERROR [main:c.c.c.StandaloneMain@268] - Failed to start CDAP Local Sandbox java.lang.NoSuchMethodError:
+    ERROR [main:c.c.c.StandaloneMain@268] - Failed to start CDAP Sandbox java.lang.NoSuchMethodError:
     co.cask.cdap.UserInterfaceService.getServiceName()Ljava/lang/String

-  then you have downloaded the CDAP Local Sandbox version of CDAP, which is not intended to be run on Hadoop clusters.
+  then you have downloaded the CDAP Sandbox version of CDAP, which is not intended to be run on Hadoop clusters.
 Download the appropriate distributed packages (RPM or Debian version) from http://cask.co/downloads.